GautamGupta/bb-legacy-plugins/user-directory/trunk/readme.txt

 Secondly, if the plugin is being reported as active, did you add a link to the `members.php` file?
 The link needs to be in your active theme - under the "Views" section would be a good location.

 == Change Log ==

+= Version 0.3 =

+Bumped the version number (0.2 --> 0.3) to indicate passing a milestone: the readme.txt now passes validation!

 = Version 0.2 =